The below article summarises an approach developed throughout the years of my work and explores ways...

-One of the most important aspects in an organizational context concerns the communication between different departments, especially at important deadlines where it is necessary to be able to achieve the objectives of revenue, income and other qualitative indicators set by the company.
-Normally, the actors of this meeting are the sales directors, the marketing directors, the production and logistics directors, the general management and the financial planning and analysis (FP&A).
+One of the most important aspects in an organisational context concerns the communication between different departments, especially at crucial deadlines where it is necessary to achieve the objectives of revenue, income and other qualitative indicators set by the company.
+Usually, the actors of this meeting are the sales directors, the marketing directors, the production and logistics directors, the general management and the financial planning and analysis (FP&A).

-These actors, although interconnected, have different objectives that concern the individual specificities of every single function.
+Although interconnected, these actors have different objectives that concern the individual specificities of every function.
 If the greatest responsibility of sales managers is to increase sales through discounts and promotional actions, marketing and brand managers will try to safeguard the aspect linked to the product, the competition, the correct positioning of the price, the activities concerning the visibility and the consensus of the end customer.
 Instead, the production manager will have to deal with the different situations of market demand.
-Today, the FP&A task can be extremely widespread and supportive in order to define the future scenario in advance, considering the objectives of each department.
+Today, the FP&A task can be extremely widespread and supportive of defining the future scenario in advance, considering the objectives of each department.

-There are some best practices that organizations should keep in mind to have smooth cooperation between departments.
+There are some best practices that organisations should keep in mind to have smooth cooperation between departments.